DataTransfer: Neural network based interpolation across non-nested meshes: Neural network based interpolation

-is the exact solution, which serves as the reference in subsequent error evaluation.
-The boundary condition is prescribed as $g(x,y,t) = u(x,y,t)\big|_{(x,y)\in\partial\Omega}$, and the initial condition is given by $u_0(x,y) = u(x,y,0)$.
-Training data $\mathcal{T}_A$ are constructed from a representative snapshot of the adaptive numerical solution and its associated mesh.
-All hyperparameters are kept the same as in \Cref{ex1} with the only change being a reduced network architecture of $[2,64,64,64,1]$.
+This exact solution is used as the reference in the subsequent error evaluation.
+The boundary and initial conditions are taken consistently from the exact solution, namely

+Adaptive finite element discretization of this problem (see, e.g., \cite{hao2025nn}) yields a sequence of numerical solutions together with the corresponding adaptively refined meshes.
+One representative snapshot, along with its associated mesh $\mathcal{T}_A$, is then extracted to define the training dataset $\mathcal{D}_A$.
+All hyperparameters are kept the same as in \Cref{ex1}, except that the network architecture is reduced to $[2,64,64,64,1]$.
+A detailed illustration is shown in \Cref{fig:NN-test2}. \end{example}

-Solved with adaptive finite element methods (see, e.g., \cite{hao2025nn}), the problem produces a series of numerical approximations accompanied by the corresponding adaptively refined meshes.
-Representative snapshots of the adaptive mesh and the corresponding finite element approximation are displayed in \Cref{fig:NN-train2-A} and \Cref{fig:NN-train2-B}.
-The nodal values extracted from this adaptive solution constitute the training dataset for the neural network surrogate, whose loss history is shown in \Cref{fig:NN-train2-C}.
-After 6,000 iterations with Adam, the loss decreases in a fluctuating manner to the order of $10^{-5}$ and subsequent refinement with L-BFGS further reduces the training error.
-The trained model is evaluated on a uniform mesh \Cref{fig:NN-test2-D}, with the interpolated solution and the corresponding error distribution shown in \Cref{fig:NN-test2-E}.
-While the visual comparison suggests no pronounced deviation, the error plot reveals accuracy limited to the order of $10^{-2}$. \end{example}
+\Cref{fig:NN-train2-A,fig:NN-train2-B} illustrate a representative adaptive mesh and the corresponding reference solution.
+The nodal values of this discrete solution are used as the training data for the neural-network surrogate, whose loss history is shown in \Cref{fig:NN-train2-C}.
+After 10,000 Adam iterations, the loss decreases to the order of $10^{-5}$ with noticeable oscillations and subsequent L-BFGS refinement reduces the training error further.
+The trained model is evaluated on the uniform mesh shown in \Cref{fig:NN-test2-D}, and the corresponding prediction and error distribution are displayed in \Cref{fig:NN-test2-E}.
+Although the predicted solution is visually close to the reference, the error distribution indicates that the achieved accuracy remains at the level of $10^{-3}$.